-The Robert W. Hamill, MD Respite Care Program was initiated by the Vermont Chapter of the American Parkinson Disease Association (APDA) in 2009 to help Ease the Burden on those who care for people with Parkinson's disease.
+The Robert W. Hamill, MD Respite Care Program was initiated by the Vermont Chapter of the American Parkinson Disease Association (APDA) in 2009 to support APDA's mission: Every day, we provide the support, education, and research that will help everyone impacted by Parkinson's disease live life to the fullest.
 The program continues to be supported by ongoing fundraising efforts and donations to the Vermont Chapter.